mhooten/mhooten.github.io/_pages/about.md

 * New paper on inverse reinforcement learning for animal movement:

 Schafer, T.L.J., C.K.
 Wikle, and M.B.
 Hooten.
 (2022).
 Bayesian inverse reinforcement learning for collective animal movement.
 Annals of Applied Statistics, 16: 999-1013.

-* New paper on fast multi-stage computing:

-Johnson, D.S., B.M.
-Brost, and M.B.
-Hooten.
-(2022).
-Greater than the sum of its parts: Computationally flexible Bayesian hierarchical modeling.
-Journal of Agricultural, Biological, and Environmental Statistics, 27: 382-400.

-* New paper on landscape genetics:

-Zimmerman, S., C. Aldridge, S. Oyler-McCance, and M.B.
-Hooten.
-(2022).
-Scale-dependent influence of the sagebrush community on genetic connectivity of the sagebrush obligate Gunnison sage-grouse.
-Molecular Ecology, 31: 3267-3285.